OCA/stock-logistics-workflow/stock_owner_restriction/README.rst

 #.
 Select an operation type, or create a new one, and set *Owner Restriction*
    field to the desired value.

+Developers notes

+This module update the context dependency of product quantity available to be computed correctly.
+If you need get product quantity available for an owner yo need set the context key "force_restricted_owner_id".

 Usage
 =====